Updated July 13, 2023

 Definition of Absolute Return

 It is a measure of how much the initial investment has become without taking into consideration the period in its computation.
-Further, this measure is a straightforward process with no relative measure against any benchmark, which makes this measure of return receive a lot of criticism.
+Further, this measure is a straightforward process with no relative action against any benchmark, which makes this measure of return receive a lot of criticism.
 Also, since returns are measured in absolute terms, it can provide misleading results on a lower base compared to a higher asset size base.

 Let’s understand the same with a simple example.